Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 The Speech REST API has the following limitation:
 - It only supports audio stream up to 15 seconds.
 - It only supports to get the final recognition result.
-It is not supported by REST API to receieve interim results druing recognition.
+It is not supported by REST API to receive interim results during recognition.

 To remove these limitations, you can use Microsoft speech [client libraries]((GetStarted/GetStarted.md)) or directly work with [Speech Websocket Protocol](API-Reference-REST/websocketprotocol.md).